tklow94/Recipe-Backend/README.md

 ---
 # - React Hooks
   React Hooks makes it easier for me to extract and reuse code while maintaining a consistant use of functional components.
+# - JWT Tokens and Bcrypt
+  Utilize stateless tokens to maintain a local and client side based authentication.
+This imporoves the user experience as the user as refresh does not have to occur everytime authentication or authorization is required.
+Also helps improve scalability by using less server side resources.
+# - Postgresql
+  Postgresql is a program that allows me to easily create a relational database and view my data in clear and distinct tables.
 # - React Router
   React Router made redirects seamless for me, allowing redirects to pages without having to refresh the browser.
 # - Rails API